RS-ML-Hub/SMTH_Rrs_BandShifting/README.md

 - **Inp_Snsr_n**: Edit the name of input sensor (e.g., "AERNT").
 - **Out_Snsr_n**: Edit the name of output sensor (e.g., "OLCI").

-**Note**: The details of sensors names and sensors wavelengths are included in sensor_labels and sensor_wavelengths, respectively
+**Note**: The details of sensors names and sensors wavelengths are included in sensor_labels and sensor_wavelengths, respectively.
 ```
 sensor_labels = {
 	'AERNT'    :'AERONET-OC',